YakBarber/weid/README.md

     What rhymes with klicy?
     [1] spicy!

+##### Make stuff happen

-Similarly, outcomes associate with the answer that immediately precedes them in the argument order.
+Outcomes associate with the answer that immediately precedes them in the argument order.
 Outcomes cannot be set without an associated answer.
 Observe:

     weid -q "Do you want to run `ls`?" -a "yes" -o "ls" -a "no"